-I want to share these insights with you and hope to spark your curiosity.
-I hope that my photographs will inspire you to feel that thoughtful connection with nature.
-I strongly believe there is more to life than problems, hassle, and resignation.
-Of course, we all get stuck and held back by what I call the "framework of life", but I try to concentrate on the "other side", the beautiful, secret and deep wonders that make life worth living.
+I believe that there is more to life than problems, hassle and resignation.
+Of course, we all get held back by what I call the "framework of life".
+We worry about our children, our jobs and what others will think of us.
+My way of coping with these anxious thoughts is to concentrate on what I call the "other side": The beautiful, secret and mysterious wonders that make life worth living.

 Thank you for visiting!